quantin96/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC04 - Search for students**
+**Use case: UC04 - Find students by name**

 **MSS**

-1. User inputs the search key.
+1. User inputs a string.
-2. Mentorstack shows a list of students that match the search key and are ready to further commands.
+2. Mentorstack shows a list of students that contains the string in the name.

     Use case ends.